 There’s no right or wrong answer to this question, but here are a few things to consider…

-Is It Too Soon to Get a Dog After My Dog Died?
+Should You Get a Dog After Your Dog Died?

 You don’t have to be 100% healed before you adopt another dog, but you should give yourself time to mourn your loss.
 Your dog’s sudden death is a traumatic, sad, and even life-changing event.
 It’s important to work through the early phases of mourning before you start a new relationship with another animal.

 Remember that different people heal from their dog’s death in different ways.
 Some people may need days or weeks to mourn, while others may think forever is “too soon” to get a dog.

 If you know someone who lost a dog, read Sympathy Gifts for Dog Lovers After Their Dog Died.

 Remember that you’re not betraying your dog who died

 Timing is everything when considering whether to get a new pet,” writes Wallace Sife in The Loss of a Pet.